Cybersecurity of Quantum Key Distribution Implementations: Reversed-Space Attacks

 \subsection{Example: a Complete Reversed-Space Attack}

-A detailed example of a Reversed-Space Attack on a time-based interferometric BB84 scheme, which yields an oblivious attack on that implementation, is given in Appendix~\ref{app:rsa_main_example}.
-This subsection gives a short overview of the attack.
+Appendix~\ref{app:rsa_main_example} provides a detailed description of a time-based interferometric BB84 implementation, which appears in~\cite{Walton2003,Nambu2004,Jaeger2006,Sasaki2011}, and constructs a successful Reversed-Space Attack on that implementation.
+This subsection gives a short overview of the implementation and the attack.

 In the attacked implementation, Alice encodes her qubit using time-bin encoding with two time-bins (denoted $t'_0$ and $t'_1$).
-However, Bob's implementation measures \textit{six} different modes in order to perform his measurement: three different times in the two arms of an interferometer.
-Furthermore, Reversed-Space analysis reveals that Bob's measurement can be affected by two additional times, denoted $t'_{-1}$ and $t'_2$.
+Bob's interferometer-based device splits Alice's pulse into six separate modes: two output arms of the interferometer (denoted $s$ and $d$), where in each arm, a photon could appear in three possible time-bins (denoted $0$, $1$, and $2$).
+Thus, Bob's detectors measure \textit{six} different modes which can be affected by Alice's qubit.

-When analyzing Bob's interpretation of the two additional times, it is revealed that pulses in the two additional times \textit{force} Bob to measure in the basis of Eve's choice (or experience a loss of the signal).

-Finally, Eve uses these additional states and their interpretation to construct an attack that has zero chance of generating an erroneous measurement in Bob's system.
+A reversed-space analysis reveals that Bob's measurement is not only affected by Alice's qubit, but also by two additional times at the interferometer's input, denoted $t'_{-1}$ and $t'_2$.
+The analysis of Bob's operation on these two additional times reveals that carefully-crafted pulses in the two additional times can force Bob to either measure in a basis of Eve's choice, or experience a loss of the signal.
+Eve can use these additional modes to design an attack that never causes an erroneous measurement in Bob's system.

-This attack breaks the security (and the robustness: see~\cite{BKM2007}) of the implementation, because Eve gains \textit{full} information on the key without inducing any error and without causing the protocol to abort.
+This attack breaks the security (and the robustness: see~\cite{BKM2007}) of this BB84 implementation, because Eve gains \textit{full} information on the key without inducing any error and without causing the protocol to abort.